Hints & Tips

 Nduna Hunting Safaris Personnel

-You will find your outfitter, Gavin Ingram and his team of Professional Hunters to be friendly, knowledgeable and helpful and very happy to share their knowledge with you, if you ask and show interest.
+You will find your outfitter, Willem de Villiers and his team of Professional Hunters to be friendly, knowledgeable and helpful and very happy to share their knowledge with you, if you ask and show interest.
 They love to hunt and to talk hunting and they appreciate an inquisitive, attentive and humble hunter and will respond accordingly.

 South Africa has vast temperature variations, which depend on the season.
 The ideal time of year for hunting is from April to September.
 The chances of obtaining your trophy are so much better during these months.
 We suggest that you bring a windproof jacket and at least one warm sweater.
 The Eastern Cape enjoys a moderate climate, with few extremes in temperature and is generally sunny and pleasant.
 Winters are usually mild, although snow falls on the mountain ranges of the Cape and Natal and occasionally in the lower-lying areas, when a brief cold spell can be expected throughout the country.

 Most of the hunting takes place in the Eastern Cape, which is Malaria Free.
 You should still bring some mozzy spray (30% Deet), to keep flying pests and the occasional tick at bay.